noman024/Langchain-based-Web-Scraping-with-ScrapeGraphAI/README.md

 ## Project Description

-This project demonstrates how to perform Langchain-based web scraping using ScrapeGraphAI.
-The script `scrap.py` allows users to scrape data from specified URLs using customizable graph pipelines and prompts, and saves the results in a JSON file (`result.json`).
+This project demonstrates how to perform Langchain-based web scraping using ScrapeGraphAI, integrating FastAPI for backend processing, and Streamlit for the frontend interface.
+The scraped results are saved in a structured format, and all logs are maintained for debugging and tracking purposes.
+Key features include:

+- User input validation to ensure the prompt and URL are correctly provided.
+- A progress bar that displays the scraping progress until the operation is complete.
+- Robust error handling mechanisms to manage and report various errors effectively.

 ## Folder Structure

 ```
 langchain-based-web-scraping-with-scrapegraphai
-├── install.sh
-├── install.bat
+├── app.py
-├── requirements.txt
+├── main.py
 ├── scrap.py
+├── logs/
+│ ├── app.log
+│ ├── main.log
+│ └── scrap.log
-├── result.json
+├── results/
+│ └── <scraped_results>.json
 ├── README.md
+└── requirements.txt
 ```